ShakiraCasusi/ReRead-Website/README.md

 ## Code Comments

-- Both `index.html` and `styles.css` are **thoroughly commented**.
+- All HTML files are **thoroughly commented** for clarity
-- Comments clearly mark each section and describe the purpose of code blocks for easy navigation and understanding.
+- Comments clearly mark each section and describe the purpose of code blocks
+- Bootstrap integration is documented in HTML comments for maintainability

 ---

-## Preparation for JavaScript and Bootstrap Integration
+## Preparation for JavaScript Integration

-- The codebase is structured to allow **easy integration of JavaScript and Bootstrap** in the future.
+- The codebase is structured to allow **easy integration of JavaScript** in the future.
-- Placeholder comments are included in `index.html` where JavaScript functions or Bootstrap components may be added.
+- Placeholder comments are included in `index.html` where JavaScript functions may be added.
-- No JavaScript or Bootstrap code is present yet.
+- No JavaScript code is present yet.

 ---